s-JoL/Open-Llama/README.md

 ```
 The CheckPoint after pre-training only is also uploaded to [s-JoL/Open-Llama-V2-pretrain](https://huggingface.co/s-JoL/Open-Llama-V2-pretrain).
-The model [PR](https://github.com/huggingface/transformers/pull/22795) has been submitted for merging into the Transformers main branch.

 We have completed 330B token pre-training, training a total of 80 K steps.
 The Global Batch Size is consistent with Llama at 4M.
 Using a total of 7 parts of data to constitute the Instruction-tuning data, the model has certain programming abilities, mathematical abilities, and multi-turn dialogue abilities.
 Specific data can be found in the Instruction-Tuning section.